This accessibility statement applies to rochdaletownhall.co.uk

 The Portable Document Format (PDF) is a file format for representing documents in a manner independent of the application software, hardware, and operating system used to create them, as well as of the output device on which they are to be displayed or printed.
 PDF files specify the appearance of pages in a document in a reliable, device-independent manner.

-We aim to make all PDF documents we publish accessible.
+We aim to make all PDF documents we publish accessible, or provide an accessible alternative.

-To help make files more accessible we will be using Adobe Acrobat Pro which is an application that creates and edits PDF files.
-It has a number of tools for evaluating and repairing the accessibility of PDF files.
+To help make files more accessible we undertake several steps including manual checks and using Adobe Acrobat Pro which is an application that creates and edits PDF files.
+It has several tools for evaluating and repairing the accessibility of PDF files.

 If you need to print a downloadable form on this website and don't have access to a printer, you can access our free printing facilities in your local library - find a local library.